scanabc/open/README.md

   * collaboration with scanabc companies, and
   * collaboration with scanabc partners (F-Solutions, Remod, etc..)
 * Sales vectors.
 Positioning SensorFu tech:
-  * Simplified: "I get this problem, and easy to jump on board"
+  * Simplified: "I get this problem, and easy to jump on-board"
   * Positioning through long term vision - longer term work as the customers have not planned purchases on such product.
   * Familiar: piggybacking with marketing $$$ from others, but get distracted with unaligned feature parity requests.
-* Killed a hefty amount of alternatives for now, zeroing in on MVP.
+* Killed a hefty amount of alternatives for now, zeroing in on an MVP.

 ## 2016-11-03

 Kielo arranged a failure-themed Tuesday.

-* Ari Takanen from Kielo opened the session by listing the typical startup-challenges
+* Ari Takanen from Kielo opened the session by listing the typical startup challenges
 * @evilon from Ääkköset Oy enjoyed a lot talking about his failures in life and work.
-* Mikko from [Sonolux](http://www.sonolux.fi/) spoke about how to burn money to build a perfectly build loudspeakers and how he dealt with the failures before pivoting for something commercially viable.
+* Mikko from [Sonolux](http://www.sonolux.fi/) spoke about how to burn money to build perfectly built loudspeakers and how he dealt with the failures before pivoting for something commercially viable.
 * Mika Ruostesuo from